eoas-ubc/eoas-ubc.github.io/docs/crs-eosc112.md

 ## Costs

-Much of the innovation was due to energetic graduate students, keen instructors and the fact that some funding was obtained to suport development work above and beyond the time and funding of a normal teaching assistanship.
+Much of the innovation was due to energetic graduate students, keen instructors and the fact that some funding was obtained to support development work above and beyond the time and funding of a normal teaching assistanship.
 OCESE contributed by consulting on learning activity design, implementation and evaluation tactics, and by building the dashboard app itself.

 ## Lessons learned

 Leveraging the energy and enthusiasm of graduate students is always rewarding.

-Observations of the in-class IPCC [Climate Atlas}(https://interactive-atlas.ipcc.ch/) activity